parsokev/graph_repo/README.md

       - If this fails, view the [windows requirements section listed within the readme](#setup-requirements-for-windows-users-msys2) to fix this before proceeding further

-7. Run the `install_reqs.ps1` script to install the windows-compatible versions of Graphviz and CMake using 'winget':
+7. Run the `install_reqs.ps1` script to install the windows-compatible versions of Graphviz and CMake using [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/):
+      - Upon completing downloading of each package, windows will prompt for user verification before installing the package.
+        If you are uncomfortable with this process, you may visit the linked sites below to manually install these directly instead.
       - If the script indicates it failed to install either of these using winget, you may need to manually install them
       - [Site for Graphviz](https://www.graphviz.org/)
       - [Site for CMake](https://www.kitware.com/cmake-3-30-1-available-for-download)